| |

 Things to Do in Rome at Night For Couples

-If you are traveling to Rome on your honeymoon or anniversary here my top picks for most romantic things to do in Rome at night for couples.
-From long strolls holding hands to sightseeing off the beaten path neighborhoods in Rome.
+If you are traveling to Rome on your honeymoon or anniversary, here are my top picks for the most romantic things to do in Rome at night for couples.

-Here’s my my list of best things to do in Rome for couples after the sun has set.
 The hubby and I have uncovered some of the best things to do in Rome to make the best of your trip to Rome.

 1. Professional Photoshoot In Rome

-Celebrate a special occasion with your loved one and take an unforgettable tour of the Eternal City.
-This sightseeing tour is created with couples in mind and visits some of the most romantic places in Rome including the Milvian Bridge, Trastevere, and the Colosseum at night.
+This sightseeing tour is designed for couples and visits some of the most romantic places in Rome, including the Milvian Bridge, Trastevere, and the Colosseum at night.

 Capture your romantic moments with included photo and video shoots and end your tour with a candlelit dinner complete with sparkling wine.
 Read more about the Photoshoot in Rome here.